spiral/docs/framework/config.md

 }
 ```

-> Make sure to locate the bootloader after the `AppBootloader`.
+> Make sure to locate the bootloader after the `AppBootloader` or use `DEPENDENCIES` constant.

 ## Config Lifecycle
 The framework provides security mechanism to make sure that you are not changing config values after the config object